 - Keywords in Bulgarian – 6 words.
 11 pt.

 - The title is translated into English.
-Title – 16 pt, bold.
+Title – 16 pt.

-- The author’s name and surname are written in Latin. their position and institutional affiliation are translated into English.
-12 pt, bold.
+- The author’s name and surname are written in Latin.
+His position and institutional affiliation are translated into English.
+12 pt.